rolspace/react-d3-webapp/README.md

 Later, I decided that the best thing to do was to connect to the GitHub GraphQL API to attempt something similar.

-As most personal projects, this is still a work in progress.

-## Application setup
+### How to run

-The application consists of two parts, the client application and the backend application.
+The application has two parts, the client application and the API backend.

-### Client setup
+#### Client application

-The client application only requires the environment variable SERVER_URL, for webpack to inject the URL of the server into the build file.
-This URL will be used to make the service requests to the server, example: http://localhost:9000.

-The PORT environment variable can be provided to overwrite the default port used by the client server (8000)
+The client application requires two environment variables:
+- APPLICATION_ID: GitHub application id.
+- SERVER_URL: domain for the API backend

+The client application can be run in several ways:

+Option 1: Locally
+- Using the terminal, set the `/src/client` folder as the current directory and install the client application dependencies with the `npm install` command.
+- Run the `npm run dev` command to launch the application in development mode.

+Option 2: Use Docker launch config in VSCode
+- Run the `Docker Launch Client Server` launch config in VSCode.
+It will build and start the dev server using webpack and Docker.
+It is necessary to modify the tasks.json file to provide the environment variables to the `docker-run-client: debug` task (in tasks.json).
+- Run the `Docker Launch Client Browser` launch config in VSCode.
+It will launch Chrome and load the client application.

+With this option a Run and Debug session in VSCode will be started.

+Option 3: Use Docker Compose and attach with VSCode
+- Use the `docker-compose.debug.yml` file to launch **both** the client application and the API backend.
+It is necessary to modify the Compose file to provide the environment variables.
+- Run the `Docker Launch Client Browser` launch config in VSCode.
+It will attach VSCode to the client application started with Docker Compose.

-### Backend setup
+#### API Backend

+The API Backend requires four environment variables:
+- APPLICATION_ID: GitHub application id
+- APPLICATION_SECRET: GitHub application secret
+- CLIENT_URL: domain for the client application
+- GITHUB_USER: GitHub user to include in request header

+The API Backend can be run in several ways:

+Option 1: Locally
+- Using the terminal, set the `/src/server` folder as the current directory and install the client application dependencies with the `npm install` command.
+- Run the `npm run dev` command to launch the application in development mode.

+Option 2: Use Docker launch config in VSCode
+- Run the `Docker Launch API Server` launch config in VSCode.
+It will start the application in a Docker container.
+It is necessary to modify the tasks.json file to provide the environment variables to the `docker-run-server: debug` task (in tasks.json).

+Option 3: Use Docker Compose and attach with VSCode
+- Use the `docker-compose.debug.yml` file to launch **both** the client application and the API backend.
+It is necessary to modify the Compose file to provide the environment variables.
+- Run the `Docker Attach to API` launch config in VSCode.
+It will attach VSCode to the API Backend started with Docker Compose.

 The backend application requires three environment variables.
 CLIENT_URL is used to define the URL for incoming requests to the backend server, example: http://localhost:8000.
 GITHUB_USER defines the id of the user providing the personal access token for the GitHub GraphQL requests.
 GITHUB_TOKEN is the personal access token used to authenticate the GraphQL API requests.

-The PORT environment variable can be provided to overwrite the default port used by the backend server (9000)
+The PORT environment variable can be provided to overwrite the default port used by the backend server (the default is port 9000)

-### How to run (development)

-Install all dependencies running:

-`npm install`

-from inside the /client and /backend folders separately.

-In development mode, both applications can be started by going into the /client folder and running:

-`npm run dev`

-*ESLint and Hot Module Reloading are already configured to run after any changes in the client application.*

 ### How to run (production)

-[Work in Progress]

-### How to run (containers)

-[Work in Progress]
+In order to simulate a production environment, the `docker-compose.yml` can be used to launch **both** the client application and the API Backend.
+The Compose file needs to be modified to provide the environment variables and arguments for the containers.